openshift/windows-machine-config-operator/docs/vsphere_ci/README.md

 The provided [autounattend.xml](scripts/autounattend.xml)
 - Installs VMWare tools
 - Runs `install-openssh.ps1` script which installs and configures OpenSSH Server
+- Runs `install-firewall-rules.ps1` script which configures the firewall rules
 - Runs `install-docker.ps1` script which installs Docker

 This autounattend script is different from the [autounattend script](../unattend.xml) as this script does Windows OS